codeguy/php-the-right-way/pages/Functional-Programming.md

 # Functional Programming in PHP

-PHP supports first-class function, meaning that a function can be assigned to a variable.
-Both user defined and built-in functions can be referenced by a variable and invoked dynamically.
-Functions can be passed as arguments to other functions (feature called Higher-order functions) and function can return other functions.
+PHP supports first-class functions, meaning that a function can be assigned to a variable.
+Both user-defined and built-in functions can be referenced by a variable and invoked dynamically.
+Functions can be passed as arguments to other functions (a feature called higher-order functions) and a function can return other functions.

-Recursion, a feature that allows a function to call itself is supported by the language, but most of the PHP code focus on iteration.
+Recursion, a feature that allows a function to call itself, is supported by the language, but most of the PHP code focus is on iteration.

-New anonymous functions (with support for closures) are present since PHP 5.3 (2009).
+Anonymous functions (with support for closures) have been present since PHP 5.3 (2009).

 PHP 5.4 added the ability to bind closures to an object's scope and also improved support for callables such that they can be used interchangeably with anonymous functions in almost all cases.

 The most common usage of higher-order functions is when implementing a strategy pattern.
-Built-in `array_filter` function asks both for the input array (data) and a function (a strategy or a callback) used as a filter function on each array item.
+The built-in `array_filter` function asks both for the input array (data) and a function (a strategy or a callback) used as a filter function on each array item.